JHDeerin/notesPageTest/rawNotes/cs4510_automataComplexity/2_evenMoreTuringMachines_1_14_20.md

         - Then, just give us the implementation details instead of all the explicit states (unless we ask for you to do that)

 - From this, you can also build something cool: the UNIVERSAL TURING MACHINE!
-    - These are where we take a Turing Machine "M" as an input ALONG with a given tape "x," and returns he results of running "M" on x
+    - These are where we take a Turing Machine "M" as an input ALONG with a given tape "x," and return the results of running "M" on x
         - It's possible for M to have even more states than our universal TM itself (which we can solve by encoding those extra states in some way on a tape)

 - So, the last thing we'll talk about is Time Complexity!
     - We say a given language $L$ is in Time(f(n)) if there exists some Turing Machine such that for ALL inputs of length $n$, the TM accepts/rejects the input within O(f(n)) steps
-    - Turing Machines play nice with this because they are GUARANTEED to run in POLYNOMIAL TIME (I think?) under certain conditions, meaning we can write its runtime as O(n^k) for some finite "k"
+    - Turing Machines play nice with this because they are GUARANTEED to run in POLYNOMIAL TIME under most conditions, meaning we can write its runtime as O(n^k) for some finite "k"
         - In other words, P means the language is:

                 TIME($n^k$)

-    - If the input to our Turing Machine is polynomial, then it'll complete in polynomial time (I THINK?)
+    - If the input to our Turing Machine is polynomial, then it'll complete in polynomial time (i.e. as long as we're not brute-force checking every possibility, basically)

 - Alright, next time we'll talk about non-determinism - stay tuned!